chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 $$\frac{dR_P}{dt} =  (\rho \cdot (1-\mu_a) \cdot I_P) - (\pi \cdot R_U) + (\phi \cdot RPa) - (\gamma \cdot R_P) + (vacc \cdot S_P)$$
 </p>

-Challenge question: Why is $\pi \cdot R_U$ in our calculation $\frac{dR_P}{dt}$?
-Why is $\phi \cdot RPa$ in our calculation $\frac{dR_U}{dt}$?
+Challenge question: Why is $(\pi \cdot R_U)$ in our calculation $\frac{dR_P}{dt}$?
+Why is $(\phi \cdot RPa)$ in our calculation $\frac{dR_U}{dt}$?

-In summary, to account for differences in "protective" behavior, or rather behavior that mitigates the spread of disease, we split up each compartment (S, I, R) into sub-compartments for the protected and unprotected.
+In summary, to account for differences in "protective", mitigating, behavior, we split up each compartment (S, I, R) into sub-compartments for the protected and unprotected.
 Most directly, this alters the probability that people in the susceptible class transition into the infected class by altering the equation for $\lambda$.
 However, indirectly, this impacts the overall pandemic by reducing the proportion of people in the infected class ($I = I_U + I_S$) at any one time, effectively creating a positive feedback loop where $\lambda$ being lower contributes to further declines in $\lambda$ in future states (See equation 1 for the force of infection formula).
+However, people don't wear protection forever, and our model reflects that through a parameter $\gamma$ which represents waning adoption.
+The vaccination rate ($vacc$) and vaccination start time ($vstart$) allows us to transition a percentage of people out of the susceptible compartments and into the recovered compartments, yet they slowly rejoin the susceptible class as their immunity wanes at a rate $\rho$.

-Key parameters include population demographics (N0, frac_a, frac_b), contact rates (cmax, cmin), and group-specific behaviors.
-The model accounts for homophily (beta_a, beta_b), which represents the tendency of individuals to interact more with their own group.
-Disease-specific parameters such as transmission probability (trans_p), recovery rate (rho), and mortality rate (mu) are included.
-The function also models behavioral changes in response to the pandemic, including the adoption of protective measures (pi), their effectiveness (kappa), and how people respond to deaths (zeta).
-Vaccination is incorporated through parameters like vacc_a, vacc_b, vacc_c, and vstart.
-The model even accounts for waning immunity (gamma) and allows for different initial infection rates in each group (I0_a, I0_b, I0_c).
-This comprehensive set of parameters enables researchers to explore how various factors influence the course of an epidemic across different segments of society.
+## Incorporating Groups (Partisans)